 13. "Yours If You Want It"

-Written by Andrew Dorff and Jonathan Singleton, the upbeat love song "Yours if You Want It" was the first single from the band's 10th studio album Back to Us.
+Written by Andrew Dorff and Jonathan Singleton, upbeat, pop-inspired love song "Yours if You Want It" was the first single from the band's 10th studio album, Back to Us.

 12. "Take Me There"